kerphi/containers-ports-scanner/README.md

-# docker-ports-scanner
+# containers-ports-scanner

-Tool scanning and displaying docker containers published ports
+Tool scanning and displaying docker containers published ports on a server.

+## Installation